mjansson/rpmalloc/README.md

 # Worst case scenarios
 Since each thread cache maps spans of memory pages per size class, a thread that allocates just a few blocks of each size class (16, 32, ...) for many size classes will never fill each bucket, and thus map a lot of memory pages while only using a small fraction of the mapped memory.
 However, the wasted memory will always be less than 4KiB (or the configured memory page size) per size class as each span is initialized one memory page at a time.
 The cache for free spans will be reused by all size classes.

-An application that has a producer-consumer scheme between threads where one thread performs all allocations and another frees all memory will have a sub-optimal performance due to blocks crossing thread boundaries will be freed in a two step process - first deferred to the allocating thread, then freed when that thread has need for more memory pages for the requested size.
-However, depending on the use case the performance overhead might be small.

 Threads that perform a lot of allocations and deallocations in a pattern that have a large difference in high and low water marks, and that difference is larger than the thread cache size, will put a lot of contention on the global cache.
 What will happen is the thread cache will overflow on each low water mark causing pages to be released to the global cache, then underflow on high water mark causing pages to be re-acquired from the global cache.
 This can be mitigated by changing the __MAX_SPAN_CACHE_DIVISOR__ define in the source code (at the cost of higher average memory overhead).